browserengineering/book/book/graphics.md

 2-1 *Line breaks*.
 Change `layout` to end the current line and start a new one when it sees a newline character.
 Increment *y* by more than `VSTEP` to give the illusion of paragraph breaks.
-There are poems embedded in "Journey to the West"; now you'll be able to make them out.
+There are poems embedded in *Journey to the West*; now you'll be able to make them out.

 2-2 *Mouse wheel*.
 Add support for scrolling up when you hit the up arrow.